psas/lv3.1-recovery/README.md

 	* Release parachute
 * All logic controlled by an STM32F0
 * Use BPR-301 phototransistor sensors to verify nose cone separation
-* Run off LiPo batteries
+* RJupyter un off LiPo batteries

 ### Code Overview